Paying U.S. Taxes

 - If you have received a room and board scholarship, which is considered taxable income, a 1042S will be issued.
 Please make sure to wait to file your taxes until you have received this form.
 The ISO will receive the statements from Human Resources and will contact you when they are available for pick up.

-- After you receive your W-2 form (if you earned income) and/or TL11A form, you're ready to file your taxes.
-Remember to file your taxes no later than April 15th.
+- Remember to file your taxes no later than April 15th.

 Attention Canadian Students

 - Every Canadian student will receive a TL11A tax form from the college.
 The TL11A will show the total tuition and fees that you paid for the year.
 TL11A forms are mailed to Canadian students in January.

 - If you do not receive your TL11A, you can pick it up in the Student Accounts Office.

 - If you worked at all in the U.S. during the year, you are required to file both a U.S. and Canadian tax return.
 If you haven't worked in the U.S. (but are a full-time student residing in the US), you must still fill out Form 8843 for exemption.

 - Canadian full or part time students that maintain residency in Canada and have not worked in the United States, are not required to file taxes.

 Assistance With Filing Taxes